How well-versed are you with the financial lingo?

 Small businesses selling to other small businesses have to think twice before choosing trade credit option as there are possibilities of delayed payments and poor cash flow.

-However, Net 30 payment term give you a competitive edge as not all companies offer this flexibility of payment to their customers.
+However, Net 30 payment terms give you a competitive edge as not all companies offer this flexibility of payment to their customers.
 It definitely builds solid business relationships as the customers feel motivated with discounts and trusted with grant period.

 Net 30 has both advantages and downsides, but it’s all about how you balance.